A reader named Carole once asked me a very straightforward question:

 If you’re confused about “TSP,” that stands for Thrift Savings Plan, a federal government plan that functions much like a private company 401(k) or the nonprofit version, the 403(b).
-For the purposes of this discussion, they’re all interchangeable, but if you’re curious about TSPs, you can read about them here.
+For the purposes of this discussion, they’re all interchangeable.
+But if you’re curious about TSPs, you can read about them at the Thrift Savings Plan website.

 Now, let’s explore the differences between Roth and regular retirement plans.